-Asset liquidity is one of those financial terms that sounds a lot more complicated than it actually is.
+Asset liquidity is one of those financial terms that sounds a lot more complicated than it is.
 It’s a concept worth learning about, especially if you’re in the market for a mortgage.

-What Is a Liquid Asset?
+What Is A Liquid Asset?

-The sum of all your assets combined, liquid or otherwise, minus your liabilities (debts you owe), makes up your net worth.
 While your net worth is a good number to have on hand, it’s also important to know the total value of your liquid assets, because that tells you how much cash you’d have quick access to if you were in a tough spot.

 What Investments Are Considered Liquid?